priyam864/kasparro-agentic-Priyam-Kumari/docs/projectdocumentation.md

 # 🧠 Multi-Agent Content Generation System (CrewAI)

-A framework-based, multi-agent content generation system built using **CrewAI** that transforms structured product data into validated, machine-readable JSON content through real LLM-backed agent collaboration.
+A **framework-based, agentic automation system** built using **CrewAI** that generates structured, machine-readable content from product data using **real LLM-backed agents**, task orchestration, and schema validation.

 ## 📌 Problem Statement

-The objective of this project is to design and implement a **framework-driven multi-agent system** that consumes structured product data and automatically generates categorized, machine-readable content.
+The objective of this assignment is to design and implement a **true multi-agent content generation system** that:

-The system must:

-* Use a **real agentic framework** (CrewAI)
+* Uses a **real agentic framework** (CrewAI)
-* Implement **LLM-backed autonomous agents**
+* Employs **LLM-backed autonomous agents**
-* Enforce **schema validation**
-* Follow a clear **orchestration pipeline**
-* Avoid hardcoded or fake outputs
+* Avoids **hardcoded or rule-based outputs**
+* Produces **validated, machine-readable JSON**
+* Demonstrates **clean system design and orchestration**

-The focus is on **agent design, orchestration, and robustness**, rather than content creativity.
+The focus is on **agent autonomy, orchestration quality, and robustness**, not content creativity.

 ---

 ## 💡 Solution Overview

-The solution is implemented using **CrewAI**, where multiple autonomous agents collaborate to analyze product data, generate content, and structure outputs.
+This project implements a **CrewAI-orchestrated multi-agent system** where independent agents collaborate to analyze product data and generate structured FAQ content.

-Each agent performs a **single responsibility**, and a CrewAI orchestrator manages task execution, context passing, and output validation.

-Generated outputs include:

-* FAQ Page (≥15 FAQs)
-* Structured JSON compliant with a Pydantic schema

-The system emphasizes:
+Each agent is responsible for a **single, well-defined task**, while CrewAI manages:

-* Framework-based orchestration
+* Task sequencing
+* Context propagation between agents
-* Agent autonomy
+* Execution control
-* Clear data flow
-* Deterministic output validation
+* Output validation

+The system generates a **schema-validated JSON FAQ page** containing **at least 15 FAQs**, fully compliant with assignment constraints.

 ---

-## 🧠 Technologies Used

-* **Python 3.12**
-* **CrewAI** – multi-agent orchestration framework
-* **OpenAI API** – LLM-powered agent reasoning
-* **Pydantic** – schema validation
-* **dotenv** – environment configuration
-* **JSON** – structured output format

----

-## 🔍 Scope & Assumptions

-### Scope

-* Processes a fixed, structured product dataset
-* Uses **LLM-backed agents** via CrewAI
-* Generates **validated JSON outputs**
-* Enforces minimum content constraints (e.g., FAQ count ≥ 15)

-### Assumptions

-* LLMs are used strictly within the provided product context
-* No external web search or external data sources are used
-* The system is designed for extensibility but demonstrated for a single product

----

-## 🏗️ System Design (Core Focus)
+## 🏗️ System Architecture

-### Overall Architecture

-The system follows a **CrewAI-orchestrated multi-agent pipeline**:
+The system follows a **single authoritative CrewAI pipeline**:

 ```
 Product Data